OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 ### Requirements element

-Use the [Requirements](../reference/manifest/requirements.md) element and it's child [Sets](../reference/manifest/sets.md) and [Methods](../reference/manifest/methods.md) elements to specify the minimum requirement sets or API members that must be supported by the Office application to install your add-in.
+Use the [Requirements](../reference/manifest/requirements.md) element and its child [Sets](../reference/manifest/sets.md) and [Methods](../reference/manifest/methods.md) elements to specify the minimum requirement sets or API members that must be supported by the Office application to install your add-in.

 If the Office application or platform doesn't support the requirement sets or API members specified in the **Requirements** element, the add-in won't run in that application or platform, and won't display in **My Add-ins**. .

 > [!NOTE]
 > The **Requirements** element is optional for all add-ins, except for Outlook add-ins.
-When the `xsi:type` attribute of the root `OfficeApp` element is `MailBox`, there must be a **Requirements** element that specifies the minimum version of the MailBox requirement set that is required by the add-in.
+When the `xsi:type` attribute of the root `OfficeApp` element is `MailBox`, there must be a **Requirements** element that specifies the minimum version of the MailBox requirement set that the add-in requires.
 For more information, see [Outlook JavaScript API requirement sets](../reference/requirement-sets/outlook-api-requirement-sets.md).

 The following code example shows how to configure an add-in that is installable in all Office applications that support the following: